LikheKeto/weather_app/README.md

 # weather_app

 ## Running website locally
-To run this website locally, create a file 'config.js' on root directory.
+To run this website locally, create a file 'config.js' in the root directory.
 Paste the following code inside the js file:
 ```javascript
 var config = {
 	API_KEY: 'api_key'  //you can ask developers for api key for testing purposes